Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 **Overview**

-* [The demo programs used in the talk](#the-original-demo-programs-used-in=the-talk); how to set things up, get started with Aiven for Apache Kafka®. and run the demos.
+* [The demo programs used in the talk](#the-original-demo-programs-used-in=the-talk): how to set things up, get started with Aiven for Apache Kafka®, and run the demos.

 * [Other things to do](#other-things-to-do) and [Homework solutions](#homework-solutions)